AndSchmitz/GenericAggregationFun/README.md

  - The following aggregates are reported: Mean, Median, Min, Max, Sum and proportion of time covered by measurements compared to the duration of the aggregation period (month, year, ...).

- - Requires R packages tidyverse, parallel and lubridate.
+ - Requires R packages tidyverse, parallel, lubridate and Hmisc.